system-Barinda/Gym-Git-Exercise-Solutions/README.md

 We all make mistakes.
 Imagine needing to completely remove an unwanted commit from your history.

 Create a new file named unwanted.txt add some changes and commit it with a message like "Unwanted commit".

+## the 7 question complited : Reordering Commits